i GENERAL OVERVIEW

-Recent implementation of AIFMD into the Polish law significantly affected the use of commercial companies as investment vehicles.
-Such companies are now classified as alternative investment companies (ASIs) and subjected to a regulatory regime not unlike that applicable to other AIFs (i.e., investment funds), including an obligation imposed on the alternative investment company manager (ZASI) to enter into an agreement for the performance of depositary functions with a depositary.
+Recent implementation of AIFMD into the Polish law – which took place in 2016, with a transitional period that ended only in mid-2017 – significantly affected the use of commercial companies as investment vehicles.
+Such companies are from that time classified as alternative investment companies (ASIs) and subjected to a regulatory regime not unlike that applicable to other AIFs (i.e., investment funds), including an obligation imposed on the alternative investment company manager (ZASI) to enter into an agreement for the performance of depositary functions with a depositary.

 A ZASI might not engage in any business activity other than ASI or AIF management.
 A ZASI is quite strictly regulated as to its corporate structure, the qualifications of its directors and its applied remuneration policy.
 Certain capital requirements are applicable to a ZASI, particularly in respect of its own capitals.
 Transfers of significant batches of shares in a ZASI are also subject to certain restrictions and notification obligations.
 Outsourcing of ZASI activities is permitted, albeit subject to notification obligation or authorisation by the KNF (depending on the scope of outsourcing).
 Regulations pertaining to a ZASI are not applicable to a company managing an ASI whose investors (i.e., its limited partners) are members of the same capital group as the managing company, provided that none of those investors is itself an ASI or EU-AIF.

 Consequently, the list of non-UCITS-regulated investment vehicles as of today include the following legal forms: